 - The implications for training in other areas for example: research design skills.

-The project is expected to be completed late spring 2021.
+The project is expected to be completed early 2022.